umbraco/UmbracoDocs/Add-ons/UmbracoForms/Installation/ManualUpgrade.md

 To get the latest version of Umbraco Forms you will need to upgrade using NuGet.

-NuGet installs the latest version of the package when you use the `dotnet add package` command unless you specify a package version:
+NuGet installs the latest version of the package when you use the `dotnet add package Umbraco.Forms` command unless you specify a package version:

 `dotnet add package Umbraco.Forms --version <VERSION>`